Philippe Verdelot: Life

+The Three Ages attributed to Giorgione, possibly depicting Philippe Verdelot (Pitti).
+Vasari describes a painting by Sebastiano del Piombo depicting Verdelot with a singer Ubretto: this has been tentatively identified with an unsigned work destroyed in World War II.

 In addition to siding with the Florentine Republic, Verdelot was most likely a supporter of martyred reformer Girolamo Savonarola.
 This is shown by several of his works: his setting of In te domine speravi, based on the psalm which was the subject of that man's last writing before he was burned at the stake; and the use of the tune most closely associated with the monk, Ecce quam bonum, the song which unified his followers during his final conflict, and which appears in the inner voices in Verdelot's motet Letamini in domino.

 Verdelot may have been killed in the siege of Florence (1529–1530) or in the simultaneous plague that ravaged the city, since there is no definite evidence that he was alive after 1530.
 That he was there during the siege has been considered likely on the evidence of one of his motets, composed around that time, Congregati sunt inimici nostri.
 In this work, texts from Ecclesiasticus are woven together with the Antiphon for Peace, "Da pacem Domine", which is used as a cantus firmus.

 Some scholars infer that Verdelot was alive until about 1540, based on some ambiguous references to contemporary events in his works published during the 1530s.
 Several books of madrigals published in Venice in the late 1530s include his work; one of these books is devoted entirely to him.
 Possibly he moved to Venice after the siege to escape the notoriously vengeful, and victorious, Medici.
 He is known to have been dead by 1552, when writer Ortenzo Landi mentioned him as being deceased.